jdchen5/imperialMLnAI_CSproject/README.md

 ## CONTACT DETAILS

-If you're interested in learning more about our project or have suggestions for improvements, feel free to reach out or follow our work on GitHub at [Your GitHub Repo Link].
+If you're interested in learning more about our project or have suggestions for improvements, feel free to reach out or follow our work on GitHub at [my GitHub Repo Link](https://github.com/jdchen5/imperialMLnAI_CSproject.git).
 For direct inquiries or collaboration opportunities, reach out at [LinkedIn](https://www.linkedin.com/in/jingchen-ku/).